 7. Remove the long cap screw and self-locking nut securing the front of the swing arm to the frame brackets; then remove the swing arm from the frame.
-Account for two seals, a spacer, a rubber swing arm guard, and a washer.
+Account for two seals, a spacer, and a rubber swing arm guard.